+RMSE =

-$$RMSE = \sqrt{\frac{1}{N} \sum{i=1}^{N} (\hat{T} - T_i)^2}$$
+$$\sqrt{\frac{1}{N} \sum{i=1}^{N} (\widehat{T} - T_i)^2}$$

-Equation 4-4
+(4.4)

 There are reasons to use each error measurement methodology.
 The MAD is a good indication of how much error should be expected from an average reading, but does not indicate whether the results are consistently high or low.
-The MPE will indicate if there is systematic bias to the error, i.e., if readings are consistently high or low, but will allow positive and negative errors to cancel each other out.
+The MPE will indicate if there is systematic bias to the error, i.e. if readings are consistently high or low, but will allow positive and negative errors to cancel each other out.
 The MAPE is a combination of MAD and MPE, indicating average magnitude of error.
 The RMSE gives a good indication of whether there are many small errors or a few larger errors.

 A good approach to judging sensor accuracy is to look at the MAD to judge the expected magnitude of error.
 Then examine the MPE to determine whether there are systematic biases to the data.
 Note that for travel time it is reasonable to expect errors to be skewed toward longer travel times in most cases, since travel time underestimation is bounded on the lower end by zero.
 This is particularly true for SR 522 where individual segment free flow travel times are on the order of a minute and the whole corridor can be traversed in five minutes.
 The MAPE is useful to find the relative magnitude of the error.
 Finally, the RMSE is useful in determining whether a few large errors or many smaller errors are occurring.
-Between the four measures of error, a user can determine the magnitude of the typical error.
+Between the four measures of error, a user can determine the magnitude of error, its biases, the relative impact of that error and the magnitude of the typical error.